arifkhan1990/twitter-clone/README.md

 # Build and Deploy: TWITTER clone with React, Tailwind, Next, Prisma, Mongo, NextAuth & Vercel (2023)

-This is a repository for a FullStack Twitter clone tutorial using React, NextJS, TailwindCSS & Prisma.
+This is a repository for a FullStack Twitter clone tutorial using React, NextJS, Css3 & Mongodb.

 [VIDEO TUTORIAL](https://www.youtube.com/watch?v=ytkG7RT6SvU)